jval1972/Mars3D/readme.txt

 Small optimizations to plane rendering (software mode).
 Fixed missiles not exploding in lower textures with sky ceiling.
 Added SPIN field in VOXELDEF lumps, it compines DROPPEDSPIN & PLACEDSPIN behavior.
+If depthbuffer is active will draw sprites from front to back to avoid overdraw.

 Version 1.0.11.748 (20220209)
 -----------------